 I obtained a Hons.
 B.Sc. with High Distinction from the University of Toronto in 2006, where I double majored in English and Zoology.
 In 2010, I received a M.Sc. in Zoology from the University of British Columbia while in 2020 I obtained a Ph.D. in Biology from Simon Fraser University.

-I have 10 years of experience researching various aspects of biological invasions, coral reef ecology, and data-limited fisheries.
-I have published several studies on the Indo-Pacific lionfish invasion of the Caribbean and on unreported fisheries catches, particularly in the tropics.
-I have received numerous awards, including the Bullitt Environmental Prize, a graduate scholarship from the Organization of American States, and a professional development scholarship from the Society for Conservation Biology, Latin America and Caribbean Section.
-I headed two Global Environment Facility/United Nations Environment Programme (GEF/UNEP) funded projects on invasive species.
-My first project involved creating a series of pilot experiments to control invasive, Indo-Pacific lionfish in coastal waters of The Bahamas.
-My current project involves conducting a risk assessment of potential marine invasive species for Barbados and the Organization of Eastern Caribbean States.
+I have 10 years of experience researching various aspects of biological invasions, coral reef ecology, and tropical fisheries.
+I have published several studies on the Indo-Pacific lionfish invasion of the Caribbean and on unreported fisheries catches, particularly as it pertains to recreational fishing.
+I have received numerous awards, including the 2018 Bullitt Environmental Prize, a graduate scholarship from the Organization of American States, and a professional development grant from the Society for Conservation Biology, Latin America and Caribbean Section.
+I have headed two Global Environment Facility/United Nations Environment Programme (GEF/UNEP) funded projects on invasive species in the Caribbean.